com-480-data-visualization/JSError/README.md

 All datasets used in this project are sourced from the Pew Research Center.
 Pew Research Center is a nonpartisan fact tank that informs the public about the issues, attitudes and trends shaping the world.
 This project primarily selects data from the [International religion survey data](https://www.pewresearch.org/religion-datasets/international-religion-survey-data/), [U.S. religion survey data](https://www.pewresearch.org/religion-datasets/us-religion-survey-data/) and [International Restrictions on Religion Data](https://www.pewresearch.org/religion-datasets/international-restrictions-on-religion-data/).
 Below is our detailed data list:

-- **2023-24 Religious Landscape Study (RLS) Dataset**: This survey was conducted among a nationally representative sample of adults to provide estimates of the U.S. population’s religious composition, beliefs and practices.
+- **2023-24 Religious Landscape Study (RLS) Dataset**: This survey was conducted among a nationally representative sample of adults to provide estimates of the U.S. population’s religious composition, beliefs and practices (this dataset is too big to fit on Github repository so we keep it local)
 - **East Asian Societies Survey Dataset**: 10,390 adults across Hong Kong, Japan, South Korea, Taiwan and Vietnam about religious identify, beliefs and practices.
 The survey was administered from June to September 2023, in seven languages.
 - **South and Southeast Asia Survey Dataset**: 13,122 adults across six countries in South and Southeast Asia about religious identify, beliefs and practices.
 The survey was administered from June to September 2022, in eight languages.
 - **India Survey Dataset**: 29,999 Indian adults about religious beliefs and practices, religious identity, nationalism, and tolerance in Indian society.
 The survey was administered from Nov.
 17, 2019, to March 23, 2020, in 17 languages.